ThijnK/JUGE/docs/MAZE.md

 ## Running a single benchmark

-Follow these steps to run a single benchmark, using the default configuration of the Maze tool (symbolic-driven DFS):
+Follow these steps to run a single benchmark, using the default configuration of the MAZE tool (symbolic-driven DFS):

 1. Build the Docker image:
    ```sh
    docker build -f Dockerfile -t junitcontest/infrastructure:latest .
    ```
-1. Run a container, specifying a volume to share the tool folder for Maze between the host and the container:
+1. Run a container, specifying a volume to share the tool folder for MAZE between the host and the container:
    ```sh
    docker run -v $(pwd)/tools/maze:/home/maze --name=JUGE -it junitcontest/infrastructure:latest
    ```